-The figure below summarizes the LightCounting’s sales forecast of optical components and modules to Cloud companies.
+The figure below summarizes LightCounting’s sales forecast of optical components and modules to Cloud companies.
 This market segment grew by more than 50% in 2016 and more than 70% in 2017.
-However, demand for optics from some of the key cloud customers started to slow down in the second half of 2018.
-Sharp declines in prices of 100GbE products also contributed to slower revenue growth in 2018 and a decline last year.
-The Cloud segment increased by “only” 17% in 2018 and it declined by 13% in 2019.
+However, demand for optics from some key cloud customers started to slow down in the second half of 2018.
+Sharp declines in prices of 100GbE products also contributed to slower revenue growth in 2018 and last year.
+The Cloud segment increased by “only” 17% in 2018, and declined by 13% in 2019.

 Sales of Optics to the Cloud

 With growing anti-globalization sentiment around the world, we expect that regional and national Cloud companies will take a lead in providing Cloud services.
-It will take many years for these companies to reach the scale of the leading American and Chinese Cloud giants, which translates to a bit slower growth for sales of optics to the Cloud segment.
-Emerging AI applications and growth in edge datacenters create additional demand for high speed optics, including AOCs and DWDM connections.
+It will take many years for these companies to reach the scale of the leading American and Chinese Cloud giants, which translates to slightly slower growth for sales of optics to the Cloud segment.
+Emerging AI applications and growth in edge datacenters create additional demand for high-speed optics, including AOCs and DWDM connections.

 More information on the report is available at: http://lightcounting.com/products/megadatacenter/